goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 - **multilingual and multimodal**: tokenization is notoriously hard or impossible for certain languages and other types of sequential data;
 - **reasoning**: because models can learn more semantically meaningful patterns from the data, and reason over higher levels of abstraction;

-and much more, including probably a lot of implications I haven't foreseen yet.
+and much more, some of which I see and some of which I haven't thought of yet.

 (As I was writing this post up, Luca Perić released a parallel blog post focused specifically on tokenization and tokenizer-free architectures.
 [Check it out](https://lucalp.dev/bitter-lesson-tokenization-and-blt/)!)